HEUDavid/go-fsm/README.md

 ## Reliability Statement

-- **Interface Idempotency**:
+- **Idempotency of Interface**:
   - Create: request_id unique key ensures its idempotency
   - Update: request_id unique key ensures its idempotency, and version control (optimistic lock, at the DB level so performance is very good)
-- **Reliability of State Transitions**:
+- **Reliability of State Transition**:
-  - Interface and Worker transition states, first get the current state, judge whether the action is in the pre-defined state transition table
+  - Interface and Worker's transitions, first get the current state, judge whether the action is in the pre-defined state transition table
   - Updates are based on version
 - **Reentrancy of State Handlers**:
   - Ensure idempotency when developers call other external interfaces, then the system is reentrant (safe calling)
 - **Messages Be Lost (Using the Framework's MQ Component)?**:
   - When the state handler returns an error, ACK will not be executed, waiting for the MQ server to redistribute to the queue, automatic retry
   - RMQ cluster is reliable, but even if messages are lost, it's okay.
-Messages are stateless, you can use script tools for operational resend or implement monitoring logic for resend (one practice is to detect state stays)
+Messages are stateless, you can use script tools for resend or implement monitoring logic for resend (one practice is to detect state stays)
   - AWS Amazon Simple Queue Service, more reliable...

 ## Contact Me

 #### admin@mdavid.cn